 Metadata is a confusing and somewhat ambiguous idea.
-Straight from Wikipedia: “Metadata is defined as data providing information about one or more aspects of the data, such as: Means of creation of the data, Purpose of the data, Time and date of creation, Creator or author of data, Location on a computer network where the data was created, Standards used.”
+Straight from Wikipedia: “Metadata is defined as data providing information about one or more aspects of the data, such as Means of creation of the data, Purpose of the data, Time and date of creation, Creator or author of data, Location on a computer network where the data was created, Standards used.”
 In basic terms, it’s behind the scenes information on your site that describes the site itself and content housed within.

-Mouseover refers to any kind of action that occurs when a users places their cursor (that arrow you move around your screen) over a button, but before anything is clicked.
+Mouseover refers to any kind of action that occurs when a user places their cursor (that arrow you move around your screen) over a button, but before anything is clicked.
 The actions can be anything from a simple change in color to an intricate animation.

 Navigation refers to the process by which users accesses information on the internet.
-Usually when we use the term, we’re talking about the menus, links, icons and buttons on your site, along with where they are and where they take a use.
+Usually, when we use the term, we’re talking about the menus, links, icons, and buttons on your site, along with where they are and where they take a use.

 In email marketing, you need to make sure your recipients want to get your messages, or you could get marked as spam.
 Opting-in means that someone has specifically requested to receive emails about a particular topic or from a particular entity.

 Outbound links refer to links from your site to an external (somebody else’s) site.

 Short for “Portable Document Format,” they were first developed by Adobe.
 The PDF’s idea was to create a file format that did not depend on applications, software, hardware or software for proper viewing.
 Every PDF file has a complete description of a document, including the text, fonts, graphics, and other information needed to display it.